-- Step 1 If the action taken by the superintendent or his/her designee does not resolve the grievance to the satisfaction of the student, he/she may request in writing that the superintendent notify the board of the student's wish to be heard by the board. - " The student's request must include a brief statement of the issues to be presented to the board. - " Failure to file such a request with the superintendent within 5 school days after receipt of the superintendent's decision on the grievance will cause the superintendent's decision to become the final judgment in the matter. - Step 2 Upon receiving the student's request to be heard by the board, the superintendent will, at the next regularly scheduled board meeting, deliver to the board in executive session the student's request and copies of all correspondence and decisions from
+- Step 1 If the action taken by the superintendent or his/her designee does not resolve the grievance to the satisfaction of the student, he/she may request in writing that the superintendent notify the board of the student's wish to be heard by the board. - " The student's request must include a brief statement of the issues to be presented to the board. - Failure to file such a request with the superintendent within 5 school days after receipt of the superintendent's decision on the grievance will cause the superintendent's decision to become the final judgment in the matter. - Step 2 -Upon receiving the student's request to be heard by the board, the superintendent will, in advance of the next regularly scheduled board meeting, provide to the board a copy of the student's request and copies of all correspondence and decisions from Levels I, II & III. - Step 3 After examining these materials, the board will determine at the next regularly scheduled board meeting whether or not to grant the hearing request. - Written notice of the board's decision on the student's request will be rendered within 45 calendar days of the board's receipt of the request and sent to - student, - superintendent, - administrator(s) and - teacher/staff member involved. - If the board decides to hear the matter, the student will receive written notice of date, time and place of such meeting. - Should the board decide to discuss the grievance with the student, the discussion will be informal and non-adversarial.